deejaygraham/omspa/what-to-consider-and-challenge-(what-i-know)-names.md

 ---
-title: What to consider and challenge (what I know): names
+title: What to consider and challenge (what I know) - names
 layout: default
 ---